 Parties cannot be required to mediate before commencing proceedings.
-However, under the Civil Dispute Resolution Act (Cth), legal representatives for the party issuing the proceedings must sign and file a statement of reasonable steps which have been taken in order to resolve the matter before issuing proceedings.
-However, the Federal Court will consider options for alternative dispute resolution, including mediation, as early as reasonably practicable in the course of a proceeding, and may order the parties to mediate.
+However, under the Civil Dispute Resolution Act 2011 (Cth), the legal representatives for the party issuing the proceedings must sign and file a genuine steps statement which sets out the steps that have been taken to try and resolve the matter before issuing the proceeding.

+In the course of the proceeding, the Federal Court will consider options for alternative dispute resolution, including mediation, as early as reasonably practicable and may order the parties to mediate.
 Mediation is more common than arbitration, unless the dispute is governed by a contract mandating that arbitration be undertaken before or in lieu of Court litigation.